top of page

 Holiday Decorations: Pretty but Problematic

-Toxic plants: Poinsettias, mistletoe, and holly can cause gastrointestinal upset.
+Poinsettias, mistletoe, and holly can cause gastrointestinal upset.
 While they're less dangerous than many people think, they're still not safe for pets to eat.
 Place them out of reach or choose artificial versions.

-Snow globes: Some contain ethylene glycol (antifreeze), which is deadly to pets.
+Some snow globes contain ethylene glycol (antifreeze), which is deadly to pets.
 Keep these displayed well out of reach.

-Managing Holiday Stress
+Managing Holiday Stress for Your Pets

 • Hiding or seeking isolated spaces